 • Model an enthusiastic head nod and frequently shake for yes and no throughout the day.
 Have others model it as well.

 • Directly teach the child what the head nod and shake mean using multi-sensory teaching methods.

 • Remember that there are different levels of yes and no responses beginning with yes and no to accept and reject.
-Start with accepting and refuse before moving on to more complex yes and no questions.
+So start with accepting and refusing before moving on to more complex yes and no questions.

 • Some children may need more feedback when they touch the target.
-For those children, you can use a voice output communication aid such as a talking switch.
+You can use a voice output communication aid such as a talking switch for those children.
 You can add picture symbols to the switch if this will help increase understanding for the child.

-• In general, you should not be touching the child's face except a gentle and slight tap as a touch cue if the child is NOT tactile defensive, and the child needs such a cue to increase understanding or motor planning.
+• In general, you should not be touching the child's face except a gentle and slight tap as a touch cue if the child is NOT tactile defensive.
+The child needs such a cue to increase understanding or motor planning.

-• Continue to provide informative feedback as you shape the yes and no response and continue with enthusiastic modeling of yes and no throughout this process.
+• Continue to provide informative feedback as you shape the yes and no response.
+Continue with enthusiastic modeling of yes and no throughout this process.